What are opioids?

 The Hotline is available 24 hours a day, 7 days a week and will be answered by trained crisis workers to assist in finding local resources.
 Texting will connect you with resources that best fit your need by answering a few questions.
 People may call or text for themselves or for a loved one who is struggling.

-An opioid use assessment is performed by a substance recovery professional or mental health professional.
+An opioid use assessment is performed by a substance use disorder professional or mental health professional.
 The assessment will determine the most appropriate place and form of treatment.
 Some options include outpatient counseling, residential or inpatient treatment.

 If a loved one is experiencing an opioid use-related crisis and is refusing treatment, it may be appropriate to file a petition for Substance Use Involuntary Commitment.
 They will have to meet one of the following criteria: